Entropy and chirality in sphinx tilings

-All fundamental polyads up to size 6 were found exhaustively and their statistics are listed in table \ref{tab:polyad}.
-The spectra of polyads in tilings of sphinx frames of order 5, 6 and partial results for order 7, are shown in Fig.\ \ref{fig:fund-polyads-spectrum}.

-There are ten fundamental polyads of size 1 to 6, as shown in Fig.\ \ref{fig:fund-polyads-2-6}.
-Each of these can be tiled in more than one distinct way.
-We call the fundamental dyad (size 2) ``bowtie," the fundamental triad (size 3) ``erlenmeyer," and the two fundamental tetrads (size 4) ``$3\times4$ parallelogram" and ``hourglass."
-Fundamental monads and pentads do not exist.
-Polyads of higher order are given in the SM.
+All f-polyads up to size 6 were found exhaustively and their statistics are listed in table \ref{tab:polyad}.
+To efficiently find polyads it useful to describe them by closed self-avoiding walks and identify sections that do not allow disjoint tilings, thus eliminating those polyads.
+The f-polyad spectrum represents how many distinct f-polyads occur in a given frame as a function of their size.
+The f-polyad spectra in tilings of Sphinx frames of order 5, 6 and partial results for order 7, are graphed in Fig.\ \ref{fig:fund-polyads-spectrum}.
+There are ten fundamental polyads of size 1 to 6, as displayed in Fig.\ \ref{fig:fund-polyads-2-6}.
+Fundamental monads and pentads do not exist; f-polyads for size 7, 8, 9, and 10 are given in Figs.\ \ref{fig:fund-heptads}, \ref{fig:fund-octads}, \ref{fig:fund-enneads}, and \ref{fig:fund-decads} respectively.

-{\it Monte Carlo method.} Using the concept of fundamental polyads, we developed a Monte Carlo method to generate other tilings from a given tiling.
-In the simulation, we pick one of the polyads randomly (weighting the larger polyads with lower probability) and search for the occurrence of that particular polyad.
-If none is found, we try a different polyad; otherwise, if more than one is found, we pick one randomly and replace it with another tiling of that fundamental polyad.
-A larger frame will typically include many fundamental polyads, and by going through this process we can generate a large number of different tilings.
-A typical tiling of a 23-sphinx is shown in Fig.\ \ref{fig:random-tiling-23}.

-For sphinx frames of order up to 6, we can be guaranteed that all possible tilings can be generated by the MC method, because in those cases we know all the tilings, and we can create small sets of fundamental polyads that are sufficient to generate all the rest starting from a single tiling.
-(We know all the fundamental polyads of size 6, but not all of size 7.)
-We just need a small subset---polyads up to size 11---to find all tilings for frames of order up to six.
-For larger frames, it is an open question whether a limited set of fundamental polyads is sufficient to find all the tilings.